-Essential oils need to be diluted in a base cream or carrier oil before being applied to pour skin.
+Essential oils need to be diluted in a base cream or carrier oil before being applied to your skin.
 Up to 6 drops in total can be added to a very warm bath.
 Wait till the bath is ready and at the right temperature for you before adding your blend of essential oils.
 Stir the water vigourously to ensure the oils are well dispersed.
 With aromatherapy, less is often more when working with pure undiluted aromatherapy oils.

 Always keep essential oils of out the reach of children.
 Do not ingest essential oils.
 Keep them away from your eyes and mouth.